SW/S Digital Committee

 Morven joined the Digital Commitee in 2022 as a blogger, but has since gone on to assist SW/S in social media promotion of our events and management of the website.

-She currently leads on Marketing & Communications at Triathlon Scotland and has a background in leisure management and sports events, having worked for the Glasgow 2018 European Championships and the 2016 European Curling Championships.
+She currently works in the Marketing & Communications team at Scottish Athletics and has a background in leisure management and sports events, having worked for the Glasgow 2018 European Championships and the 2016 European Curling Championships.

 She has a passion for helping people to get active and has a particular interest in sport and female health, in particular pre- and post-partum exercise, having recently become a mum herself.